skip to content

 Research

 I work on Latin literature of the early Roman Empire, especially Pliny the Younger and Tacitus, with particular interests in prose style, intertextuality and the intersection of literature and history.
-My main research projects at the moment are a 'green and yellow' commentary on Tacitus Annals 14 and a monograph provisionally entitled Tacitus revoiced: reading the HIstories with Pliny the Younger.
+My main research projects at the moment are a 'green and yellow' commentary on Tacitus Annals 14, a book on associative intratextuality in Tacitus and a monograph provisionally entitled Tacitus revoiced: reading the Histories with Pliny the Younger.

 Publications